Here’s a first glance overview of the Youdao Chinese-English Translator/Dictionary Pen 2.0.

 - It works best with non-glossy print.

 This pen was originally designed for a Chinese speaker learning English.
 But there are two sides to one coin, right?
 Hooray for all of us who are learning Chinese and/or are teaching our kids.
+Now that they offer an all English interface, this pen is truly a useful tool for English speakers learning Chinese.
 I think this pen will be used by me and my middle elementary kids the most.
-However, even my preschooler will be able to use this pen on some children’s books.
+However, even my preschooler will be able to use this pen on some simple children’s books.
 I found like I have found a key that is able to unlock a whole new world for us.

 There are a ton of other nice features that I have yet to mention, such as the dictionary itself and the ability get multiple definitions, star your favorite definition, and keep a tally of vocabulary words you’d like to study.
 And then there’s the voice assistant features.
 Want the pen to recite some poems by Li Bai?
 Just hold down the home button, ask, and Youdao will gladly oblige.